 - Specify which company data should be included.
 Recipients will see only the specified farm data on the report.

 - Recipients.
 Specify to which recipients this report will be emailed to.

 If you would like to pause report emailing, you can deactivate the report.

-If you are utilizing Task functionalities in AgNote, it is recommended to configure the Task Archiving to match your farming practices.
+If you are utilizing Task's functionality in AgNote, it is recommended to configure the Task Archive settings to match your farming practices.